johsteffens/beth/README.md

 ## Motivation
 Classic object oriented programming (such as realized in C++) has been widely cherished for decades.
 I appreciate OOP and applaud to the efficient way C++ supports it.
 Yet there are isues: For example, the static association between objects and their interfaces forcing an inhibiting rigidity into the code-architecture.
 Another is the limited means of genericity often promoting boiler plate code.
 More recent languages (e.g. Java, Python, Go) provide advanced concepts.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.

 During May-July 2017, in an attempt to find my own approach to generic polymorphism, I conceived the *reflection-perspective* approach.
 Project [beth](https://github.com/johsteffens/beth) shall bring this (and other releated ideas) into tangible shape.
-Although I believe this solution is indeed different, I'm less sure, whether it appears truly better or just weirder to the independent party.
+I believe this solution is indeed different.
+I'm less certain, whether it appears better or just weirder to the independent party.

 In *beth* and dependent projects, the approach turned out useful for object-instance management, dynamic arrays, object-ordering, serialization and others.